ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-4-array-algorithms.rst

 In this lesson, you will study different Free Response Questions and responses that develop algorithms using arrays.

-Here are some common algorithms that you should be familiar with for the AP CS A exam:
+Here are some common algorithms that you should be familiar with for the AP CSA exam:

 - Determine the minimum or maximum value in an array
 - Compute a sum, average, or mode of array elements